The Cartiers by Francesca Cartier Brickell - The Untold Story of the Family Behind the Jewelry Empire

 • Pierre, the master dealmaker who bought the New York headquarters on Fifth Avenue for a double-stranded natural pearl necklace

-• Jacques, the globe-trotting gemstone expert whose travels to India gave Cartier access to the world's best rubies, emeralds, and sapphires, inspiring the celebrated Tutti Frutti jewelry
+• Jacques, the globe-trotting gemstone expert whose travels to India gave Cartier access to exceptional rubies, emeralds, and sapphires, inspiring the celebrated Tutti Frutti jewelry

 Francesca Cartier Brickell, whose great-grandfather was the youngest of the brothers, has traveled the world independently researching her family's history, tracking down those connected with her ancestors and discovering long-lost pieces of the puzzle along the way.
 Now she reveals never-before-told dramas, romances, intrigues, betrayals, and more.